moodoid/value_at_risk/README.md

 # value_at_risk

-## Calculate Value-at-Risk (VaR) through historical and parametric methods
+## Calculate Value-at-Risk (VaR) of a portfolio through historical and parametric methods